holygodly/CS2_Major_Swiss_System_Predictor/README.md

 Selects the combo with highest success rate (at least 5 hits) from 100k simulations.

+**v2.0 GPU Optimization:** Uses PyTorch tensors and matrix multiplication for batch evaluation, achieving significant speedup on NVIDIA GPUs.

 ### Final Output

+**Generated files:**

-`prediction_results.json` - Full results
+- `output/final_prediction.json` - Full results with best Pick'Em combination

-`optimized_report.txt` - Human-readable recommendations
+- `output/optimized_report.txt` - Human-readable recommendations
+- `output/intermediate_sim_data.json` - Cached simulation data (from step 1)

-`checkpoint_*.json` - Auto-saved progress
+- `gpu_checkpoint.json` - Auto-saved progress (can resume if interrupted)

+**Notes:**

-Note: Each team needs at least 10 historical matches for reliable predictions, and you must delete checkpoint files if you want to start from scratch
+- Each team needs at least 10 historical matches for reliable predictions
+- Delete `gpu_checkpoint.json` if you want to restart optimization from scratch
+- The two-step design allows you to rerun step 2 with different settings without regenerating simulations
+- Old v1.0 single-file version is preserved as `cs2_swiss_predictor_old.py`

 Finally, this project is inspired by [claabs/cs-buchholz-simulator](https://github.com/claabs/cs-buchholz-simulator)